-- df: A Pandas DataFrame, to be checked. - constraints\path: The path to a JSON .tdda file (possibly generated by the discover\df function, below) containing constraints to be checked.
+df: A Pandas DataFrame, to be checked.

+constraints\path: The path to a JSON .tdda file (possibly generated by the discover\df function, below) containing constraints to be checked.
+Or, alternatively, an in-memory dictionary containing the structured contents of a .tdda file.
-'''

 Optional Inputs:

-'''